telerik/maui-docs/controls/pdfviewer/configuration.md

 ---
 title: Configuration
-page_title: .NET MAUI PdfViewer Documentation - Configuration
+page_title: .NET MAUI PDF Viewer Documentation - Configuration
-description: Learn what are the options to configure the PdfViewer for .NET MAUI.
+description: Learn what are the options to configure the PDF Viewer for .NET MAUI.
 position: 3
 slug: pdfviewer-configuration
 ---

 # Configuration

-The purpose of this help article is to show you the configuration options that PdfViewer for .NET MAUI provides.
+The purpose of this help article is to show you the configuration options that PDF Viewer for .NET MAUI provides.

 ## Setting the Zoom Level